olmozavala/da_hycom/README.md

 1) Single model evaluation.
 In this case the user needs to specify wich weights file to use in `MainConfig.py` and the configuration inside this file should match the model being tested.

-### *5_Summary_of_Models*
-Iterates over all the trained configurations in the *Training* folder, and for each configuration it saves the model with the lowest validation error into a `csv` file.
-This file is useful because it contains a list to the best model for each configuration tested.

 ### *6_RMSE_Plot*
 This file simply plots the RMSE obtained from the